d12frosted/elpa-mirror/gnu/logos-readme.txt

     example, assuming the default keys).

   ⁃ To have quick access to `logos-focus-mode', bind it to a key.
 This
-    mode checks the variables `logos-hide-mode-line',
+    mode checks the variables `logos-hide-cursor',
-    `logos-scroll-lock', `logos-variable-pitch',
+    `logos-hide-mode-line', `logos-scroll-lock', `logos-variable-pitch',
     `logos-hide-buffer-boundaries', `logos-buffer-read-only',
     `logos-olivetti' (requires `olivetti' package) and applies their effects if they are non-nil.
 Note that everything is buffer-local, so it is possible to use file variables as described in the Emacs manual.

+  [ Note that `logos-hide-cursor' is part of 1.0.0-dev. ]

   ┌────
   │ (require 'logos)
   │
-  │ ;; If you want to use outlines instead of page breaks (the ^L) │ (setq logos-outlines-are-pages t)
+  │ ;; If you want to use outlines instead of page breaks (the ^L):
+  │ (setq logos-outlines-are-pages t)
+  │
+  │ ;; This is the default value for the outlines:
   │ (setq logos-outline-regexp-alist
   │       `((emacs-lisp-mode . "^;;;+ ")
   │ 	(org-mode . "^\\*+ +")
   │ 	(markdown-mode . "^\\#+ +")
-  │ 	(t . ,(or outline-regexp logos--page-delimiter))))
+  │ 	(t . ,(if (boundp 'outline-regexp) outline-regexp logos--page-delimiter))))
   │
   │ ;; These apply when `logos-focus-mode' is enabled.
 Their value is │ ;; buffer-local.
+  │ (setq-default logos-hide-cursor nil
-  │ (setq-default logos-hide-mode-line t
+  │ 	      logos-hide-mode-line t
   │ 	      logos-hide-buffer-boundaries t
   │ 	      logos-hide-fringe t
   │ 	      logos-variable-pitch nil